Potential Positions

 DIRECTOR OF JEWISH LIFE

-Might also be known as the “Heros of Hype”, song leaders at camp assist the Director of Jewish Life in leading all Jewish ritual activities and camp song sessions.
-Our song leaders organize song sessions and services and bring the joy of music, including teaching a music-based elective, to campers.
+Might also be known as the “Heroes of Hype”, song leaders at camp assist the Director of Jewish Life and Head Song Leader in leading all Jewish ritual activities and camp song sessions.
 Song leaders typically live on the halls with campers, depending on the needs of camp.

 Communications & Marketing